siberoloji/siberoloji.github.io/content/blog/2022-02-28-how-to-make-toast-message.md

 <!-- /wp:code -->

- ## Important...</h2>
+ ## Important...
 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>As you can see, there must be a button and textView element in your activity_main.xml file.
-You can find an example below.</p>
+You can find an example below.

 <!-- wp:code -->